-Each week you will get the "Sunday Memo" in your UM e-mail account (usually something like

-123student@d.umn.edu), and it will be available in your canvas folder in three places . . . at the top of your Canvas "Home Page" and in your "Announcements" folder and in the main window of you Canvas "Home" page.
+Each week you will get the "Sunday Memo" in your UM e-mail account (usually something like name@d.umn.edu), and it will be available in your Canvas folder in two places . . . at the top of your Canvas "Home Page" and in your "Announcements" folder.